SofianeFFM/CarND-LaneLines-P1-master/README.md

 Step 2: I applied gaussian smoothing to reduce noise as Canny filter is very sensitive to noise.

 Step 3: I apllied Canny filter.
 As I struggled with the values, I looked if there's a way to auto calculate it.

-		One of the methos was AutoCanny from this link: https://www.pyimagesearch.com/2015/04/06/zero-parameter-automatic-canny-edge-detection-with-python-and-opencv/
+One of the methodes was AutoCanny from this link: https://www.pyimagesearch.com/2015/04/06/zero-parameter-automatic-canny-edge-detection-with-python-and-opencv/ .
 As the sample images and videos are token in good conditions with "clear" edges, this function can help.
 In other circumstances a more powerful method should be adopted.

 Step 4: Define a region of interest.
 This should "reproduce" the angle view of the driver and set the focus on the Lane.